- Search The Registry

 William A. McClain

 *William McClain was born on this date in 1913.
-He was an African American lawyer and Judge.
+He was a Black lawyer and Judge.

 From Springfield, Ohio, William Andrew McClain was son of Frank and Blanche McClain.
 He was a 1930 graduate of Springfield High School in he earned his A.B. degree at Wittenberg University in 1934 and his J.D. degree from the University of Michigan in 1937.
 McClain received L.L.D. degrees from Wilberforce University and the University of Cincinnati in 1963 and 1971, respectively.